-Now, as the pandemic continues to restrict our working and personal lives, there is a pressing need for leaders and their teams to recharge, reconnect and renew, and ready themselves for the challenges of a vaccinated world.
+As the pandemic continues to influence our working and personal lives, there is a pressing need for leaders and their teams to recharge, reconnect and renew, and ready themselves for the challenges of a vaccinated world.

 Discover how we helped a Vice President and 180 leaders from around the world create a virtual leadership event where they could take stock, assess the current leadership and business challenges, reconnect, build a shared understanding and focus on the year ahead.

 We were asked to support a Vice President leading a global team of 1400 people.
 The team felt fragmented and fatigued, isolated by COVID and deeply affected by the Black Lives Matter movement.
 She needed to bring them together, to help share their experiences, so they could re-build a sense of belonging and collective strength and energy to deliver on the demands of 2021 and beyond.

 We brought together a business unit of 180 people based in 10 countries across 13 time zones in the virtual space.
 People were engaged in sessions in various configurations – orchestrated plenary (180 people), smaller, more connected and interactive groups (20 people), and very contained intimate groups (6 people).

 The event focused around three key pillars: